bobiasg/cfj-cognito-amplify/content/3_Lab_2_Access_Api/33_Access_API_NextJS.md

 This exercise is based on the APIs that has been created in 2.
 User Pool API Authentication.

-Important: Make sure that you have an API that uses Cognito authorizer for authorization using id_token.
-Remove Oauth Scopes from authorizer settings.
-Deploy to prod stage once done.

-Add button in dashboard page:
+Add button in dashboard page with click handler:
 ```js
 const makeRequestWithToken = async () => {
     try {